wexa0/E-Pantry-System/README.md

 ---

-For more information, please check the detailed report in the repository.
+For more information, please check the detailed report in the repository!.